JaniBashaShaik259/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License].(LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
 Hi there!
-I'm **Jani Basha Shaik**, anaspiring Data Engineer.
-I'm currently Open to collaborating on projects, internships, or full-time roles.
+I'm **Jani Basha Shaik**, an aspiring Data Engineer.
+Open to collaborating on projects, internships, or full-time roles.

 Feel free to connect with me on the following platforms: